-Isfahan is certainly one of the most-liked destinations inside Iran among foreign travelers.
-A walking tour of Esfahan in half a day will surely make you familiar with the ambience of traditional Iran and some of the most awesome monuments of this beautiful city.
+Isfahan is certainly one of the most-liked destinations in Iran among foreign travelers.
+A walking tour of Esfahan in half a day will surely make you familiar with the ambiance of traditional Iran and some of the most awesome monuments of this beautiful city.
 This is going to be a visit in and around Imam Khomeini Square formerly known as Naqsh-e-Jahan (image of the world) with several tourist attractions.

 Begin Walking Tour of Esfahan with Chehel Soltun Palace

-This royal building is located outside the mentioned square, but in a short distance from it.
+This royal building is located outside the mentioned square but within a short distance from it.
 Make sure you begin with it first in the morning.
 When you enter the garden in which this palace is located, you will see the front of the building opposite the entrance.
 Chehel Sotun means forty columns and it refers to the number of columns in the portico of this structure in addition to their corresponding reflections in the water of the large pool in front of it.
-Such reflection can only be seen in the morning as the building looks at the East.
+Such reflection can only be seen in the morning as the building looks the East.
 Besides, forty is the number of abundance in Iranian culture.

 Around the middle of the 17th century, Shah Abba II ordered this administration structure to be constructed so that he could use it as his office to meet with people and address his audience indoors as well as outdoors whenever required.

 Probably the most outstanding decoration you will see at this palace will be the six huge mural paintings inside showing how Safavid kings protected their power and received other kings and governors.
 At the lower parts of the walls, there can be watched a series of Iranian miniature paintings depicting mostly courtiers, kings and nobles having a drinking party inside Persian gardens.

 On the exterior sides of the palace and close to the back of it, you will see a clear influence of European arts of 17 and 18 centuries practiced by Iranian Artists of that era.